Rigging Training and Signal Person Safety Training

 There are two primary levels of rigger certification:

-• Rigger Level 1 (Basic): Covers fundamental rigging practices and safety, suitable for those involved in basic rigging operations.
+• Rigger Level 1 (Basic): Covers fundamental rigging practices, including safe operations, basic hitches, and equipment inspection.
+Ideal for individuals beginning their careers in rigging.

-• Rigger Level 2 (Advanced): Offers more comprehensive training on complex rigging techniques, ideal for those handling more challenging rigging tasks.
+• Rigger Level 2 (Advanced): Offers in-depth training for complex rigging tasks, including lift planning, load dynamics, and advanced equipment use.
+Suitable for those managing more challenging rigging operations.

 Rigging Training Content

-Our rigging training programs cover a wide range of essential topics, including:
+Our courses cover a broad range of essential topics:

 Certification Process